Belobog: Move Language Fuzzing Framework For Real-World Smart Contracts: Evaluation

 The real-world exploit constructed a transaction with the call sequence

 with a carefully constructed value \verb|AMOUNT|.
 The \verb|add_liquidity()| calls \verb|get_delta()| to calculate the tokens (money) that need to be paid back later, and \verb|get_delta()| calls \verb|checked_shlw()| to avoid too large values.
-However, a carefully crafted large value \verb|AMOUNT| can escape the overflow check in \verb|checked_shlw()|, leading to a much smaller \verb|repay_amout| in line~\ref{line:repaya_amount}.
+However, a carefully crafted large value \verb|AMOUNT| can escape the overflow check in \verb|checked_shlw()|, leading to a much smaller \verb|repay_amount| in line~\ref{line:repaya_amount}.
 In other words, the transaction sender can drain a considerable amount of assets with little cost.

-\para{Fuzzing \cetus with \tool.} As shown in Figure~\ref {lst:cetus}, the two functions, \verb|add_liquidity()| and \verb|repay_liquidity()|, have to respectively produce and consume a ``Hot Potato'' object that has the type \verb|AddLituidityReceipt<T>|.
-Therefore, with our built type graph, \tool is capable of generating the expected function call sequence.
-However, the type graph itself alone is not enough to trigger this vulnerability for two reasons: (1) triggering the overflow within \verb|checked_shlw()| is not trivial because the last line of \verb|get_delta()| casts the value from \verb|u256| to \verb|u64|, resulting in a much tighter bound.
-Our calculation reveals that the chance of randomly mutating a value to trigger a valid overflow is as small as $2^{-30}$; (2) line~\ref{line:assert_coin_value} in \verb|repay_liquidity()| enforces that the input \verb|coin| has to be equal to the \verb|repay_amout| calculated in line~\ref{line:repaya_amount}.
+\para{Fuzzing \cetus with \tool.} As shown in Figure~\ref {lst:cetus}, the two functions, \verb|add_liquidity()| and \verb|repay_liquidity()|, have to respectively produce and consume a ``Hot Potato'' object that has the type \verb|AddLiquidityReceipt<T>|.
+Therefore, using our \wanxu{dependency graph}, \tool can generate the expected function-call sequence.
+However, the \wanxu{dependency graph} itself alone is not enough to trigger this vulnerability for two reasons: (1) triggering the overflow within \verb|checked_shlw()| is not trivial because the last line of \verb|get_delta()| casts the value from \verb|u256| to \verb|u64|, resulting in a much tighter bound.
+Our calculation reveals that the chance of randomly mutating a value to trigger a valid overflow is as small as $2^{-30}$; (2) line~\ref{line:assert_coin_value} in \verb|repay_liquidity()| enforces that the input \verb|coin| has to be equal to the \verb|repay_amount| calculated in line~\ref{line:repaya_amount}.
 These constraints make it extremely challenging to generate a successful exploit.
-Fortunately, \tool can easily resolve both obstacles with its concolic executor.
+Fortunately, \tool can readily address both obstacles using its concolic executor.

 When fuzzing starts, \tool forks the Sui blockchain at checkpoint 148114817, right before the incident happens.
-Then, it initializes the on-chain object pool with available shared objects obtained from the forked chain. \tool is capable of detecting the \textit{SHL overflow} issue in a few seconds and reproducing the whole exploit with the \textit{Earning Profits} oracle in less than 3 hours, where most of the time is spent on executing transactions.
+Then, it initializes the on-chain object pool with available shared objects obtained from the forked chain. \tool is capable of detecting the \textit{SHL overflow} issue in a few seconds and reproducing the whole exploit with the \textit{Earning Profits} oracle in less than 3 hours, where most of the time is spent on executing seeds.